carpentrycon/carpentryconhome-proposals/README.md

 * Breakout discussion: These sessions are 1.5 hours long and conducted in a round table format.
 They will play crucial role in connecting the conference participants based on their common interests and stimulate discussion on the relevant topics.
 A few examples of the breakout sessions from CarpentryCon Dublin 2018:Chasing Funding for Workshops and The Carpentries Membership, How Can We Develop New Curricula and Contribute to Existing Lessons, Incubating a New Carpentry, Mentoring, etc.

 * Skill-up workshops: A workshop is a way for you to pass on your ideas and expertise to other participants in a 1.5 - 2 hours long session.
 You can reach out to a larger numbers of people by conducting a workshop on the topic that you find important and facilitate a positive learning environment for the attendees.
 It can also be a training workshop that will allow participants to develop new skills.
 A few examples of the workshops from the CarpentryCon 2018 are: Ally workshop, Bring and Build Your Own Lesson 'Carpentries-style', Next Steps in R, Library Carpentry On-Boarding, Project Leadership, Speaking Effectively, Contributing on GitHub, Leading a Research Lab, Shell Tips and Tricks, etc.

-* Poster session: A poster will allow you to exchange your work and idea with others in an informal manner during a poster session.
-A 1.5-2 hours long session will be allotted in the program for poster presentation.

 * Panel session: A panel discussions will be 1-1.5 hour long live discussions about a specific topic amongst a selected group of panelists who share differing perspectives.
 The proposal author or suggested lead will moderate and guides the panel and the audience through the event.
 Panelists are ideally 3-4 experts in the field, who will shares ideas, evidences/studies, and opinions, and address questions from the audience eithwe curated by the moderator or asked by the attendees.